-As the world’s leaders headed to World Economic Forum’s annual meeting in Davos, China and Latin American foreign ministers held their own reunion in Santiago.
+As the world’s leaders headed to the World Economic Forum’s annual meeting in Davos, China and Latin American foreign ministers held their own reunion in Santiago.
 On January 22, China and the Community of Latin American and Caribbean States (CELAC) met for the second ministerial forum in the Chilean capital.
 There, the Chinese Foreign Minister Wang Yi all but invited the 33 member countries of CELAC to become part of China’s “Belt and Road” initiative, previously termed “One Belt, One Road.”

 While only Panama has formally signed onto it, Yi said the region overall is a “natural expansion” of China’s massive infrastructure development plans linking Eurasia.
 Beijing’s tentacles in the region already have significant size and scope, representing $200 billion in annual trade, and tallying $260 billion in loans and foreign direct investment (FDI) to the region since the beginning of the century.
 “Obviously, the infrastructure gap is something that Latin America has to seal in order to do the jump from middle income to high income economies with more inclusion,” Ángel Melguizo, the head of the OECD’s Latin America and the Caribbean unit told AS/COA Online’s Elizabeth Gonzalez in a podcast interview.